megnergit/Bertelsmann_CloudArchitect_U1/README.md

 A routing tables can be attached to many subnets.
 A subnet can have one routing table
 NVA must be HA.
+If you have 'None' in UDR, it would not be re-routed to System Rout

 ----
 #### Azure DNS